daveshanley/gobeepme/README.md

 There is a simple html web UI that runs alongside the service if you'd like something more interactive than the console app.
 Simply open your browser to `https://localhost:9443` and you should see it appear.
 The UI is powered by Angular2 and it's written in TypeScript.

+# Connect gobeepme to your Amazon Echo (or other device)

+Pretty simple really.
+The Echo supports [IFTTT](https://ifttt.com/) (If This The That).
+You simply need to add the IFTTT channel to your Echo and use a simple recipe to trigger an IFTTT Maker event when you speak a trigger word.
+To make this simple, I have created a *[gobeepme sample recipe](https://ifttt.com/recipes/378582-gobeepme-sample)* it's the same one that I also use daily.

+The service request for a beep is dead simple.

+    {"apple_id": "your_id","password":"your_passwd", "name":"device_name","message":"Beep Beep!"}

+The service endpoint is `/beep`, requires the data to be a POST and the content-type needs to be `application/json`